No. 18 Virginia routs No. 12 Clemson to stay perfect in ACC

-CLEMSON, S.C.
-(AP) — Sam Hauser and Tomas Woldetensae had 14 points and four 3-pointers each as No. 18 Virginia won its 11th straight over 12th-ranked Clemson to stay perfect in Atlantic Coast Conference play with an 85-50 victory Saturday night.
+“I think we’ve grown” since the Gonzaga loss, said Hauser, the Marquette graduate transfer.
+“We’ve taken some really good strides since that game.
+It’s been showing.”

-The Cavaliers (9-2) improved to 5-0 in the league, their best start since opening the conference 12-0 in the 2017-18 season.
-They figured to have to work to penetrate Clemson’s league-leading defense, but instead took control from the start with their accurate shooting and own defensive grit.
+That was evident against Clemson (9-2, 3-2 ACC), which entered as the league’s best in fewest points allowed per game.
+Instead, Virginia took control from the start with their accurate shooting and their own defensive grit.

 Virginia, second in the ACC to Clemson in fewest points allowed this season, forced the Tigers to shoot from way outside, something they couldn’t do with success against the Cavaliers.
+The Tigers finished 5 of 23 (21.7%) from long range.

 Aamir Simms hit Clemson’s first field goal less than a minute in, then went ice cold from the field as the Tigers missed their next 13 shots over a 10-minute span while Virginia opened a double-digit lead.